 If you have an LDAP directory, you can use it with Portal for ArcGIS.
 See Using your portal with LDAP and web-tier authentication for more information.
 If you want to use LDAP, deploy your Web Adaptor to a Java application server such as Apache Tomcat, IBM WebSphere, or Oracle WebLogic.

 If you want to allow access to your portal using both enterprise and built-in identity stores without using SAML, you can use portal-tier authentication.
-This is achieved by configuring the portal with your LDAP identity store, then enabling anonymous access in your Java application server.
+This is achieved by configuring the portal with your Active Directory or LDAP identity store, then enabling anonymous access in IIS or your Java application server.
 When a user accesses the portal sign-in page, they will be able to log in using either enterprise credentials or built-in credentials.
 Enterprise users will be required to enter their account credentials each time they log in to the portal; automatic or single-sign on will not be available.
 This type of authentication also allows anonymous users access to maps or other portal resources that are shared with everyone.

 When using portal-tier authentication, members in your enterprise will log in using the following syntax:

 - If using the portal with your Active Directory, the syntax can be domain\username or username@domain.
 Regardless of how the member logs in, the username always displays as username@domain in the portal website.

 - If using the portal with LDAP, the syntax is always username.
 The portal website also displays the account in this format.

 The following SAML-compliant identity providers have been certified to use with Portal for ArcGIS.
 For more information, see Configuring a SAML-compliant identity provider with your portal.